tdwaf/doc.jp/docs/resources/currently-using.md

 - [Migaku](https://migaku.com/): Honestly, it's mostly just a sentence mining thing for me.
 I prefer it over using yomitan and asbplayer.
 Might change in the future though.

+- [Language Reactor](https://www.languagereactor.com/): Kind of like migaku or asbplayer in a way.
+Embeds directly to youtube or netflix (there are others).
+Allows you to mine from TV and movies.

 ### Graded Readers

 - [Satori Reader](https://www.satorireader.com/): I really like this service.
 It essentially just a site with tons of graded stories.
 However, the sentence by sentence translation and native audio make the whole service very nice to use.